khval/kittyTurbo.library/turboPlus_commands.md

 Stars Speed [start] To [end],[speed x],[speed y]

-    Change the speed of stars from start to end.
+    Change the speed of of a range of star from start to end.-
+    First star is at 1, if start is 0, you will get illegal function call.

 Stars Clip x0,y0,x1,y1